 Court Records are public records and available to anyone.
 They include a court case file containing a court docket and any of the documents filed in the case.
 You are able to access court records on the internet, or at Clerk of Court where the case was filed.

 Each state maintains records of a person’s criminal history.
 These online databases are connected so you are able to track criminal convictions from any other state.
-You can go to county courthouse and check in person, or check the website.
+You can go to county courthouse and check in person or you can check the website.
 It is helpful to know the county, and if the crime was in a different state entirely, you might have to pay for a more complete search.

 A criminal history search you will get a listing of all the arrests, charges, or convictions for crimes, which include: